 Fortunately, addiction is a highly treatable disease.
-Rehab centers like The Bluffs provide comprehensive addiction treatment to people who suffer from opioid abuse.
+Rehab centers like Vertava Health of Ohio provide comprehensive addiction treatment to people who suffer from opioid abuse.
 By discussing treatment options with your loved one, you open the door of communication and offer them the opportunity to seek professional help.

 What Is Hydrocodone?